peterklipfel/personal_site_hugo/content/blog/project_graveyards.md

 title: "Project graveyards as guideposts"
 date: 2020-07-26T20:43:21-04:00
 draft: false
-summary: "I was inspired recently to think about old, dead projects as guideposts based on another idea: reasearch graveyards"
+description: "I was inspired recently to think about old, dead projects as guideposts based on another idea: reasearch graveyards"
 ---

 ### tl;dr